Development of Ygalo

-Critically, the Phase 2 study results also showed that when compared to available data on pomalidomide, Ygalo demonstrated a significantly lower presence of those side effects that substantially reduce the day-to-day quality of life in late-stage relapsed and refractory multiple myeloma patients.
+Critically, the Phase 2 study results also showed that when compared to available data on standard of care, Ygalo demonstrated a significantly lower presence of those side effects that substantially reduce the day-to-day quality of life in late-stage relapsed and refractory multiple myeloma patients.

 Results of the Phase 2 clinical study were presented to the US FDA in July 2016 and the latest clinical data was presented to the European Hematology Association at its conference in Copenhagen in June 2016.